-- WordPress social media plugins (These will help you to get more shares on social media.)
+- SocialWarfare WordPress plugin (These will help you to get more shares on social media.)

 - OptinMonster plugin (This will let you capture email leads for your auto-responder service such as Aweber, MailChimp, etc. It’s responsive and offers ready to use opt-in forms.)

 - PushEngage (Free WordPress plugin to make your blog web-push ready.
-Highly recommended for 2016.)
+Highly recommended .)

 WordPress SEO: From Beginner to Intermediate Level